IBM/rpg-genai-data/docs/pages/task/explain_subroutine.md

   | `pStatus`      | Output     | Character, length 10 | The status code indicating success or failure of the procedure          |

 3. #### File Inputs/Outputs
-Describe how the program reads from and writes to:
+Describe how the subroutine reads from and writes to:
   - Data files (e.g., physical/logical files)
   - Device files (e.g., printers, displays)
   - Display files (for user interaction)

-  Provide in table format with columns for file name, type (data/device/display), and description of how the program interacts with each file.
+  Provide in table format with columns for file name, type (data/device/display), and description of how the subroutine interacts with each file.
   Example:
   | File Name       | Type          | Usage         | Description                                  |
   |-----------------|---------------|---------------|----------------------------------------------|